pedrazamiguez/star-wars-webapp/README.md

 Make sure you have Java 21 installed.

-> Important: Before continuing, you may need to import the certificate for the API URL into your JDK's `cacerts` file.
+> **Important**: Before continuing, you may need to import the certificate for the API URL into your JDK's `cacerts`
+> file.
-> See the section below for instructions.
+> See the section at the end for instructions.

 Issue the following command: